mayursrt/k-means-on-iris-dataset/README.md

 closest values from the centre of each cluster were taken to update the cluster and reshape the plot (just like k-NN).
 The closest values are based on Euclidean Distance.

-This is the code for Customer Segmentation Project made for [EXPOSYS DATA LABS](http://www.exposysdata.com/), Bengaluru.
+This is the code for Customer Segmentation Project made for [THE SPARKS FOUNDATION](https://www.thesparksfoundationsingapore.org/).

 ## Clone Repository